aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve/README.md

 #### Twin Network

 As shown in _Fig.
-1_, both images are passed through the encoding network, and the output is concatenated before fed into the fully connected network.
+1_, pass both images through the encoding network, concatenate the output, and then feed it into the fully connected network.

 ```python
 class TwinModel(Module):